reyand8/Art-Gallery-Management/README.md

 **Using Docker**

+* Select react-client or angular-client in the docker-compose file
 * Build and start the containers using Docker Compose: docker-compose up

 **Using npm:**

 * Client
+  * React
       - Navigate to the project directory: cd client-react
       - Install dependencies: npm install
           - Run the project: npm run start
           - Open a browser and navigate to: http://localhost:3000
+  * Angular
+      - Navigate to the project directory: cd client-angular
+      - Install dependencies: npm install
+          - Run the project: npm run start
+          - Open a browser and navigate to: http://localhost:4200

 * Server
     - Navigate to the server directory: cd server
     - Install dependencies: npm install